 The question of the butterfly diet is very popular, and relatively simple to answer.
 In brief, most butterflies do not eat anything, although they do drink liquids.

 While butterflies do not eat in the traditional sense, they have a proboscis, or long tube in their mouth that acts like a straw for drinking.
 Their tastes tend to be eclectic, with many opting to perch on flowers, manure piles and fruit gathering different nutrients.

 Longwing butterflies such as the Zebra butterfly are able to collect pollen from certain flowers with their proboscis and to break it down and absorb amino acids (proteins) which contribute to the ability to survive, mate and lay eggs for long periods (6 months or so).
 With their short proboscis (tongue) the adults of Harvester butterflies can actually pierce the bodies of woolly aphids and drink their fluids--this would be the only bugs that adult butterflies eat.
 The caterpillar of almost all butterflies eat various parts of plants.
 Each species may specialize of only a few kinds of plants or plant parts.

-© 2005-2010 Patricia A. Michaels.
+© 2005-2016 Patricia A. Michaels.